 Or, perhaps, this hurts.
 This hurts so very much.
 I don't want to hurt like this any longer.

-I’m okay, she said, but I’m crawling.
+I'm okay, someone said to me today, but I'm crawling.

 We are on a path, and we look around for landmarks.
 Exit signs.
 The breadcrumbs we dropped on the way in.
 We look and we look.